ascherj/humanity/src/pages/blog/2021-02-16-supplements-for-chronic-utis.md

 All these foods listed above help pull strep out of the body with their antibacterial properties.

-This is a personal preference but to me, visualization is key!
+This next tip is a personal preference, but to me, visualization is key!
 Every time I eat a healing food listed above or take a supplement, I close my eyes (if I am eating alone or at home haha) and physically envision the food fighting and kicking the strep out of my system.
 I elevate my emotions to gratitude for being fortunate enough to have access to these foods that are nourishing my body.
 I say thank you as if I'm already healed and then go on about my day.

 Mindful eating is not easy but I urge you to try it & let me know what you think :)